prebid/prebid.github.io/dev-docs/bidders/pubnative.md

 Before adding PubNative as a new bidder, there are 3 prerequisites:
 - As a Publisher, you need to have Prebid Mobile SDK integrated.
 - You need a configured Prebid Server (either self-hosted or hosted by 3rd party).
-- You need to be integrated with Ad Server SDK (e.g. Mopub) or internal product which communicates with Prebid Mobile SDK.
+- You need to be integrated with Ad Server SDK or internal product which communicates with Prebid Mobile SDK.

 Please see [documentation](https://developers.pubnative.net/docs/prebid-adding-pubnative-as-a-bidder) for more info.